AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `Alphabet`

 ##### `autocorrectionType`
 This property is optional.
-If provided it must be one of the text strings below (**It must match in capitalization**).
+If provided it must be one of the text strings below.
 The default is `"Default"`.
 This determines if a text box will auto correct (fix spelling) the user's typing.
-`Default` allows iOS to decide when to apply autocorrection.
+`Default` allows iOS to decide when to apply auto correction.
 If you have a preference, choose one of the other options.

  * `Default`